matthiasbeyer/cargo-changelog/README.md

 prompted to fill in the fields of the changelog as well as a larger free-form entry where you can explain the motivation and consequences of the changes.

-### cargo changelog generate <bump>
+### cargo changelog create-release <bump>

-Once you are done with one release, `cargo-changelog generate <version>` (for example `cargo changelog generate minor` for the next minor version) will take all unreleased changelogs and move them to `/.changelogs/0.1.0` (if "0.1.0" is your next minor version - you can of course also specify an explicit version with the `generate` subcommand).
+Once you are done with one release, `cargo-changelog create-release <version>` (for example `cargo changelog create-release minor` for the next minor version) will take all unreleased changelogs and move them to `/.changelogs/0.1.0` (if "0.1.0" is your next minor version - you can of course also specify an explicit version with the `create-release` subcommand).

 ### cargo changelog release